 There are various ways to set up and run VPem3D inversion on downhole TEM data.
 The example used here illustrates conventional (smooth) heterogeneous unit inversion for data from two holes, excited by two Tx loops.
-The starting model comprised a 30m-thick conductive Cover layer overlying a zero conductivity uniform half-space.
+The starting model comprises a zero conductivity uniform half-space.